 Frequently Asked Questions

-Whatever your situation, this page is designed to help you identify resources available to give you more information about what happens next, your rights under the university's disciplinary process, and other information available to make you best prepared to respond to an inquiry of your alleged behavior.
-Please note that there is no assumption that you are responsible for any allegation made against you; rather, the presumption is that there is no violation of university policy unless you accept responsibility for the allegation and/or the threshold for a finding of responsibility of a violation is met ("preponderance of the evidence").
+This section is designed to help you identify resources available to give you more information about what happens next, your rights under the university's disciplinary process, and other information available to make you best prepared to respond to an inquiry of your alleged behavior.
+Please note that there is no assumption that you are responsible for any allegation made against you; rather, the presumption is that there is no violation of university policy unless you accept responsibility for the allegation and/or the threshold for a finding of responsibility of a violation is met ("preponderance of the evidence")..

 Preparing for your Administrative Hearing

-If you are contacted for an administrative conference or hearing, you will be invited to meet one-on-one with a University staff member that serves as a Hearing Officer regarding your alleged involvement in the reported behavior.
-The University staff member is interested in hearing your perspective on what may have happened and will discuss with you how the matter might be resolved.
+If you are contacted for an administrative conference or hearing, you will be invited to meet one-on-one with a university staff member that serves as a Hearing Officer regarding your alleged involvement in the reported behavior.
+The University staff member is interested in hearing your perspective on what allegedly happened and will discuss with you how the matter might be resolved.
 For more information, please click the Administrative Hearing link.

 Preparing for your Conduct Board Hearing